-It’s no secret you can get sick from smoking, drinking too much, and other risky behaviors—or that many Military Service Members are regular users of nicotine, alcohol, and caffeine.
+It’s no secret you can get sick from smoking, drinking too much, and other risky behaviors—or that many Service Members are regular users of nicotine, alcohol, and caffeine.
 But people who take part in some risky behaviors, within limits, can still perform their job well.
 Read on to learn how you can leverage—and control—your risky behaviors to enhance your health and performance.

 Caffeine can be used to help you stay awake and focused.
 200 mg of caffeine every 3–4 hours can help maintain alertness, but don’t exceed 600 mg per day (or 800 mg for sustained operations).
 Too much caffeine can bring unwanted side effects, including nausea, nervousness, a fast heart rate, and chest pain.
 It also can affect your sleep.
 Learn more about caffeine and performance at Operation Supplement Safety (OPSS).